Berkeley Protesters Are Triggered By Ben Shapiro Visit, Say They Need Counselling [VIDEO] | John Hawkins' Right Wing News

 If you missed it, the one and only Ben Shapiro gave a speech at the University of California at Berkeley last Thursday night.
 This of course caused Berkeley to go into panic mode, costing the school around $600,000 out of fear that Antifa and the rest of the scumbag anti-Americans would come in droves to smash up the event and hurt people.

-Funny thin is that just last year in 2016, Shapiro had another speech scheduled at the school.
-The difference between then and now is Berkeley spent next to nothing for security measures then, but they went all out this time, knowing the kind of trouble they have allowed to brew on their campus
+Funny thing is that just last year in 2016, Shapiro had another speech scheduled at the school.
+The difference between then and now is Berkeley spent next to nothing for security measures then, but they went all out this time, knowing the kind of trouble they have allowed to brew on their campus.

 Shapiro addressed the craziness of the cost of security measures: